mrrusof/mrrusof.github.io/_posts/2016-03-18-the-blocks-problem.markdown

 The valid commands for the robot arm that manipulates blocks are:

 - `move a onto b`
-where a and b are block numbers, puts block a onto block b after returning any blocks that are stacked on top of blocks a and b to their initial positions.
+where `a` and `b` are block numbers, puts block `a` onto block `b` after returning any blocks that are stacked on top of blocks `a` and `b` to their initial positions.

 - `move a over b`
-where a and b are block numbers, puts block a onto the top of the stack containing block b, after returning any blocks that are stacked on top of block a to their initial positions.
+where `a` and `b` are block numbers, puts block `a` onto the top of the stack containing block `b`, after returning any blocks that are stacked on top of block `a` to their initial positions.

 - `pile a onto b`
-where a and b are block numbers, moves the pile of blocks consisting of block a, and any blocks that are stacked above block a, onto block
-b.
-All blocks on top of block b are moved to their initial positions prior to the pile taking place.
-The blocks stacked above block a retain their order when moved.
+where `a` and `b` are block numbers, moves the pile of blocks consisting of block `a`, and any blocks that are stacked above block `a`, onto block `b`.
+All blocks on top of block `b` are moved to their initial positions prior to the pile taking place.
+The blocks stacked above block `a` retain their order when moved.

 - `pile a over b`
-where a and b are block numbers, puts the pile of blocks consisting of block a, and any blocks that are stacked above block a, onto the top of the stack containing block b.
-The blocks stacked above block a retain their original order when moved.
+where `a` and `b` are block numbers, puts the pile of blocks consisting of block `a`, and any blocks that are stacked above block `a`, onto the top of the stack containing block `b`.
+The blocks stacked above block `a` retain their original order when moved.

 - `quit`